librz/how-to-bash/commands/git.md

 - merge current branch with remote branch: `git merge {remote}/{branch}`

 - rename current branch: `git branch -m {new name}`

+- start a new branch based on head of remote branch: `git checkout -b {branch} {remote}/{branch}`

+- start a new branch based on head of remote branch but do not track the remote branch `git checkout -b {branch} --no-track {remote}/{branch}` (this can be useful when you want to checkout a branch from the official branch but do not want or simply don't have the access to push directly to it, instead you want to push to a forked repo and then raise a PR to merge into the official repo's branch)

 ### history navigation